Contact Us

 Make ONE friend.
 Is there someone in your workplace who has a similar perspective as yours?
 Perhaps you have kids around the same age, or you’re both really into sports?
 Intentionally seek him or her out and start a conversation.
 It only takes ONE person, ONE meaningful connection in the workplace to eliminate feelings of loneliness.
 You just need to be willing to reach out.
 It’s quality, not quantity that matters.

-If there is someone who is just sitting on their own all the time in the kitchen during lunchtime, then go and say “hello.”
+If there's someone who's just sitting on their own all the time in the kitchen during lunchtime, then go and say "hello".
 This might be scary, but sometimes we need to make the first move in order for people to open up to us.
 This simple act of saying “hello” - whether you already know them or not - can be a powerful way to connect with another human being.
 It makes you more approachable, and by reaching out, even a little, can help alleviate someone else's loneliness too.

-Opening up can really help people cope when they are feeling lonely.
+Opening up can really help people cope when they’re feeling lonely.
 Telling someone about your feelings can help to put things in perspective.
 A friend or family member?
 Or perhaps your employer offers an Employee Assistance Program (EAP), a work-based intervention program designed to assist employees deal with personal and work-related problems.
-Sometimes there is only so much that friends and family can do so talking to a professional can be a better option.
+Sometimes there’s only so much that friends and family can do so talking to a professional can be a better option.

-If you are feeling isolated at work, no matter to what degree, I encourage you to reach out.
+If you’re feeling isolated at work, no matter to what degree, I encourage you to reach out.
 Having meaningful connections can help you in a lot of ways.
 With one small step at a time, you can find the right balance between being alone and being with others.

 Please, don’t suffer in silence!!!